fontanf/packingsolver/doc/rectangle.rst

    * - |rect_unloading_no|
      - |rect_unloading_yes|

-Two types of unloading constraints are available:
+4 types of unloading constraints are available:

 * ``only-x-movements``: items can only be moved out along the X axis; therefore, within each horizontal row, no item from a later group may be positioned to the right of an item from an earlier group
 * ``only-y-movements``: same along the Y axis